awtkns/fastapi-crudrouter/docs/en/docs/index.md

 extension to the APIRouter included with [FastAPI](https://fastapi.tiangolo.com/), the FastAPI CRUDRouter will automatically generate and document your CRUD routes for you, all you have to do is pass your model and maybe your database connection.

-FastAPI-CRUDRouter is also **lighting fast**, well tested, and production ready.
+FastAPI-CRUDRouter is also **lightning fast**, well tested, and production ready.

 ## Installation